datalad/datalad.org/content/pages/datasets.rst

 :save_as: datasets.html
 :url: /datasets.html

-Datalad can track any data files that are published on the web.
+DataLad can track any data files that are published on the web.
 It is able to monitor and incorporate modifications made to such data sources over time, and to publish entire distributions of datasets created by this automated process.
-The datalad team maintains data trackers for a number of public data portals.
+The DataLad team maintains data trackers for a number of public data portals.
 The generated datasets are available at http://datasets.datalad.org

 At present, this website offers uniform access to over 9TB of scientific